Frequently Asked Questions

 Does FAST offer extended care?

 Yes, FAST offers ASPire After School Extended Care until 6:30pm.
-ASPire tuition varies from $80 per day to $320 per week for one child, with a discount given for additional children.
-Please find more information about our After School Program here.
+ASPire tuition varies from $150 per week to $378 per week for one child, with a discount given for additional children.

 Does FAST offer after school activities?

-Through outside vendors, ASPire offers several after school enrichment clubs including: Little Veterinary School, Little Actors Studio, Berlitz Spanish, Claymation, Chess Atlanta, Henna Art, Accela Reading Enrichment, Creative Writing, Tinkercad 3D Design, Canvas Art, Cardio Kool Kids, Ivy League Debate, Hip Hop & Jazz Dance, and Discover Science Steam Club.
-Please find more information about our enrichment clubs here.
+Through outside vendors, ASPire offers several after school enrichment clubs including Little Veterinary School, Little Actors Studio, Berlitz Spanish, Claymation, Chess Atlanta, Henna Art, Accela Reading Enrichment, Creative Writing, Tinkercad 3D Design, Canvas Art, Cardio Kool Kids, Ivy League Debate, Hip Hop & Jazz Dance, and Discover Science Steam Club.

 Does FAST serve school lunches?

-Wholesome Tummies Cafe caters a hot, nutritious lunch service each day.
-Parents order directly from the WT Cafe website.
-More information on the lunch policy can be found here.
+Atlanta Lunch Co. caters a hot, nutritious lunch service each day.
+Parents order directly from their website.

 Do the students have recess?